Charlotte, NC, Schools with HVAC Programs

 Many HVAC programs are available in the Charlotte, NC, area, usually at community colleges and technical schools.
 This article looks at three schools, none more than 25 miles from downtown Charlotte, that offer several types of HVAC programs, most with refrigeration courses as well as standard HVAC training.
 The article also includes a table of information that a prospective student should know, such as tuition and graduation rates at each school.
 This table makes it easy to compare the schools.

-- Just two miles from the city center, Central Piedmont Community College is the closest option to downtown Charlotte.
+- Less than two miles from the city center, Central Piedmont Community College is the closest option to downtown Charlotte.
 It offers certificate, diploma and associate's degree programs in HVAC technology.
 Students enrolled at this school have the opportunity to participate in an extracurricular HVAC club.

-- York Technical College offers several types of certificate programs, as well as a diploma program.
-Its HVAC program students can buy required tools through partnered tool suppliers at a discounted rate.
-York is about 25 miles from downtown.
+- York Technical College offers several types of certificate programs, as well as diploma and associate's degree programs.
+The HVAC program students can buy the required tools through partnered tool suppliers at a discounted rate.
+York is about 23 miles from downtown.

 Comparison of Schools

 Students who are looking for a school need to consider many important facts.
 This table offers a simple way for them to compare these three schools in several areas.

 |Tuition and Fees (2017-2018)||$2,792 in-state; $8,936 out-of-state*||$2,704 in-state; $8,848 out-of-state*||$4,457 in-district; $4,817 in-state; $9,641 out-of-state*|

 |% of First-Year Students Receiving Any Form of Financial Aid (2016-2017)||60%*||67%*||95%*|